Conditions of entry

 • The names of finalists will be published on the Caloundra Regional Gallery website once a decision has been made.

 • Finalists will be asked to provide a high-resolution image file (300dpi 10 - 15MB) of their submission for promotional material or publication.
 The finalist agrees that the artwork may be reproduced by the gallery for critical review, archival and/or promotional purposes.
-Sunshine Coast Council/Sunshine Coast Art Prize is not liable for any copyright infringement on the part of the entrant and will at all times attribute authorship of the work.
+Sunshine Coast Council/Sunshine Coast National Art Prize is not liable for any copyright infringement on the part of the entrant and will at all times attribute authorship of the work.

 For further information contact:

-Sunshine Coast Art Prize
+Sunshine Coast National Art Prize

 Caloundra Regional Gallery